vincenth1/Decentralized-Loan-Management-Plattform/README.md

 npm run dev
 ```
 ## 8. Interact
-- Connect MetaMask to Fantom testnet
+- Connect MetaMask to Sonic testnet
-- Add 0.1 FTM to the contract
+- Add 0.1 Sonic to the contract
-- Extract 0.05 FTM (only as the contract owner)
+- Extract 0.05 Sonic (only as the contract owner)
 - View contract balance